hermanconnor/student-list-pagination/README.md

 ## Overview

 This project demonstrates data pagination and filtering using a list of student profiles.
 It allows users to search for students by name or email, navigate through pages of student data, and see relevant details in a user-friendly format.
+This was my second project in the Treehouse full stack javascript techdegree.
 This application is built with HTML, CSS, and JavaScript.

 ## Features